 - Rule 1.1: These Uniform Rules apply to the trial of all general and special courts-martial in which the accused is a member of the naval service.
 Counsel, as officers of the court, court reporters, clerks of court, and bailiffs are required to follow these and local rules. - EJCR 1.1a: These rules apply to the trial of all general and special courts-martial within the Eastern Judicial Circuit (EJC) in which the accused is subject to the Uniform Code of Military Justice. - Rule 1.2: All participants to the court-martial must comply with these Uniform Rules.
-In the case of noncompliance with these rules or local rules, or orders of the court, the military judge may, as appropriate, issue an admonishment on the record, issue appropriate court orders, issue a report to a military counsel's commanding officer or officer-in-charge, or forward information about the matter to a civilian or military counsel's bar.
-In addition, the court may forward a complaint for processing in accordance with R.C.M.
+In the case of noncompliance with the Uniform Rules, implementing local rules or court orders, a military judge may, as appropriate, issue an admonishment on the record, issue appropriate court orders, issue a report to a military counsel's commanding officer, officer-in-charge, or supervisory counsel, or forward information about the matter to a civilian or military counsel's licensing bar.
+In addition, the court may forward a complaint for processing in accordance with Rules for Courts-Martial (R.C.M.)
 109, proceed with action for contempt under R.C.M.
-809 and Article 48 of the

-Uniform Code of Military Justice, or fashion any other appropriate remedy.

-EJCR 1.2a: Detailed defense counsel shall furnish a copy of the Circuit Rules and Uniform Rules to all military counsel from outside the EJC and to all civilian counsel appearing in a case, immediately after such counsel is detailed or retained.
-Civilian counsel will certify compliance with Rule 5 of the Uniform Rules.
+809 and Article 48 of the Uniform Code of Military Justice (UCMJ), or fashion other appropriate remedies. - EJCR 1.2a: Detailed defense counsel shall furnish a copy of the Circuit Rules and Uniform Rules to all military counsel from outside the EJC and to all civilian counsel appearing in a case, immediately after such counsel is detailed or retained.